 To help you with this process, Xomega allows you to import your domain model from the structure of your existing database.

-Once you have the models created and configured, you can generate the code for your Blazor app, and follow the same customization techniques for your app, as the ones we described earlier for building Blazor apps.
+Once you have the models created and configured, you can generate the code for your Blazor app and follow the same customization techniques as the ones we described earlier for building Blazor apps.

 Adding to a legacy .NET app

-If you have an existing legacy ASP.NET Web Forms or a WPF application, for which you still need to develop new modules, you may want to consider developing those using Xomega platform.
-This will provide you the following immediate as well as long-term benefits.
+If you have an existing legacy ASP.NET Web Forms or a WPF application for which you still need to develop new modules, you may want to consider developing those using the Xomega platform.
+This will provide you with the following immediate as well as long-term benefits.

 - You can safely learn the Xomega technology and framework without jumping all in on it.

-- You will save on development effort by generating Web Forms or WPF views and all the backing code directly from the model.
+- You will save on development efforts by generating Web Forms or WPF views and all the backing code directly from the model.